Our School

 Our Vision

-WMCHS is a place where all students develop character while acquiring the core knowledge and skills necessary for high school academic achievement, college admission, college graduation, and ultimately success in today’s 21st century and the workforce.
-With unwavering high expectations for all stakeholders, WMCHS will provide a high quality blend of high school and college courses to all students.
+The WMCHS is a place where all students develop character while acquiring the core knowledge and skills necessary for high school academic achievement, college admission, college graduation, and ultimately success in today’s 21st century and the workforce.
+With unwavering high expectations for all stakeholders, the WMCHS will provide a high quality blend of high school and college courses to all students.
 These courses will be centered on a pathway of choice.
 Students will take core content high school courses meeting A-G requirements and community college courses that support both the attainment of an Associates Arts Degree and career focused electives.

 Our Charter